survivejs/react-book/manuscript/03_webpack_and_react.md

 const common = {
   entry: PATHS.app,
 leanpub-start-insert
-  // Add resolve.extensions. '' is needed to allow imports
+  // Add resolve.extensions.
-  // without an extension.
-Note the .'s before extensions!!!
+  // '' is needed to allow imports without an extension.
-  // The matching will fail without!
+  // Note the .'s before extensions as it will fail to match without!!!
   resolve: {
     extensions: ['', '.js', '.jsx']
   },